jonashackt/crossplane-aws-azure/README.md

   name: xobjectstorages.crossplane.jonashackt.io
 spec:
   # This XRD defines an XR in the 'crossplane.jonashackt.io' API group.
-  # The XR or Claim must use this group together with the spec.versions[0].name as it's apiVersion, like this:
+  # The XR must use this group together with the spec.versions[0].name as it's apiVersion, like this:
   # 'crossplane.jonashackt.io/v1alpha1'
   group: crossplane.jonashackt.io

   # XR names should always be prefixed with an 'X'
   names:
-    kind: XObjectStorage
-    plural: xobjectstorages
-  # This type of XR offers a claim, which should have the same name without the 'X' prefix
-  claimNames:
     kind: ObjectStorage
     plural: objectstorages